Content is copyright © KatsBits™ 2000-2013. All Rights Reserved.

-The basic process is to use a gray scale image, created specifically for this purpose - to create a normal map - and pass that through either the ATI tga2dot3 stand alone tool, the nVidia photoshop, the 'Gimp' plug-in or any other 3rd party normal map generator).
-Each of these app's basically converts the gray scale image into the equivalent DOT3 colour counterpart.
+The basic process is to use a grey scale image, created specifically for this purpose - to create a normal map - and pass that through either the ATI tga2dot3 stand alone tool, the nVidia photoshop, the 'Gimp' plug-in or any other 3rd party normal map generator).
+Each of these app's basically converts the grey scale image into the equivalent DOT3 colour counterpart.
 Depending on which tool is used varying amounts of control can be had over the resulting normal map in terms of how strong the bump effect is.

 Photograph of a 'real' door that looks interesting enough to create as a normal map

 It's important to understand what the tools are doing in relation to the images you pass through them, once you understand this you understand why you can never get the result you think you should get from an unprocessed photograph passed through them.
 Essentially the information a photograph contains is 'incorrect' for the tools to use, we use 'black' for any number of visual interpretations of any given scene, the tools only understand 'black' as signifying 'depth' relative to neighbouring colour or tone.

 As an example look at that image above again and take note of two areas; the ventilation grills and the hinges.
 It's easy to spot the shadow on the hinges, which for us emphasise the height of the metalwork.
 But if you look at it again and note the colour tones of the hinge, although darker they're not strikingly different to the tones of the rest of metalwork around them.
 The normal map tools see this slight tonal difference and the 'black' of shadow and it interprets literally by pushing those areas back into the normal map, it doesn't see it as 'shadow' but instead 'depth' and so it behaves accordingly.